 This means that we should consider the charge in terms of impaired fitness to practise by reason of health.

 Separate concerns in cases involving healthBack to top

-If a case also involves a separate concern that doesn’t have anything to do with the nurse or midwife’s health, we could allege that their fitness to practice is impaired for more than one reason.
+If a case also involves a separate concern that doesn’t have anything to do with the nurse, midwife or nursing associate’s health, we could allege that their fitness to practise is impaired for more than one reason.

 We would do this if there were separate regulatory concerns about:

 - lack of competence

 - criminal offending

 - not having the necessary knowledge of English